cmu-sei/juneberry/juneberry/documentation/dataset_configuration_specification.md

 # Details
 This section provides the details of each of the fields.

+## data_transforms
+**Optional** structure for specifying transforms to apply to the data.

+### seed
+**Optional** random seed to use to control the data transforms.

+### transforms
+An array of transforms that are applied to the data before either the "training_transforms" or "evaluation_transforms" are applied.
+See the model configuration specification for a description of how to use transforms.

 ## data_type
 The type of data this model is consuming.
 We support either 'image' or 'tabular'.